When two people are not on speaking terms or had a falling out, and we are a mutual friend, it can be an awkward position to be in.

 It may appear that it is “wrong” for these people to be distant yet there are many other reasons and possibilities that only the two people involved can truly know.
 In fact, sometimes, they themselves are still figuring out what’s going on.

 The relationship may have served its purpose and it’s time for the two parties to part ways, no matter how close they have been or how long they have known each other.
 Who knows what karmic lessons are playing out and what spiritual contracts are being fulfilled.

-When you insist on your own desire for their reconciliation, you may even end up losing the friendship, trust or respect of one or both parties who, for whatever reason, have chosen to be apart and distant from each other.
+When we insist on our own desire for their reconciliation, we may even end up losing the friendship, trust or respect of one or both parties who, for whatever reason, have chosen to be apart and distant from each other.

-If you truly care for the person/s and they prefer to keep the distance between them, the most loving and appropriate thing to do is to respect their individual choices, regardless whether you agree with the choice or not.
-Stop the urge to insist on your preference.
+If we truly care for the person/s and they prefer to keep the distance between them, the most loving and appropriate thing to do is to respect their individual choices, regardless whether we agree with the choice or not.
+We need to stop the urge to insist on our preference.

 The worst vice is giving advice, especially when it’s unsolicited.

 We are so quick to jump in and want to fix the situation.
-More often than not, we are actually subconsciously running away from our own personal issues.
+Might we actually, subconsciously, be running away from our own personal issues?
 Getting involved in other people’s lives and problems gives us a convenient escape.
-Rather than fix our own lives, we’d rather fix others’.
-It’s not as messy or ugly.
+Rather than fix our own lives, we’d rather fix others’ because it isn’t as messy or ugly.

 A happy ending isn’t always being together and living happily every after.
 It’s also not about having a happy ending, but being happy with the ending.